New York Cosmos (1971–1985): Retired numbers

+Club captains

 Head coaches

 The New York Cosmos' first head coach was the English-American professional Gordon Bradley, who had played in the English Football League's lower divisions during the 1950s before moving to America in 1963.
 Bradley came out of retirement to become player-coach, a role he retained until his departure in 1975.
 Bradley's team won the league championship in 1972, but after it failed to reach the playoffs in both 1974 and 1975, he was dismissed.
 His replacement was another Englishman, Ken Furphy.
 His Cosmos succeeded in reaching the post-season, but lost the divisional championship game to Vancouver, prompting Furphy's own departure in favor of a return for Bradley, whose second spell lasted only half a season before he was promoted to an advisory role.
 Eddie Firmani, the South African-born former Italy forward, took over midway through the 1977 season.
 His star-studded team won two consecutive Soccer Bowls—1977 and 1978—but lost the National Conference championship game in 1979.
 Firmani lost his job after falling out with Giorgio Chinaglia, a favorite of the Cosmos hierarchy.
 His assistant, Ray Klivecka, who was born in Lithuania, became the team's first American head coach when he took Firmani's place midway through 1979.

 Klivecka was replaced before the 1980 season by Brazilian coach Júlio Mazzei, who won the Cosmos' fourth title at the end of that campaign before being succeeded by two joint head coaches, Hennes Weisweiler & Yasin Özdenak, in 1980.
 This duo's team came second in the 1981 NASL before Mazzei returned in 1982 and won his second championship with the Cosmos during that year.
 Firmani returned in 1984, the NASL's final year, in which the Cosmos failed to make the playoffs.
 Firmani remained as the team entered the Major Indoor Soccer League for the 1984–85 season, but was fired in early December, halfway through the season, and replaced by Klivecka, who returned after two games under the caretaker management of goalkeeper Hubert Birkenmeier.
 Klivecka was retained until the team ceased competitive play.